Lumpator/SCP/README.md

 - **Installed Apps Overview**: Display a table of installed applications and their versions for each VM.
 - **Reload VM Information**: Refresh and retrieve the latest installed app versions and VM details (hostname, OS, IP).
 - **Automatic App Version Detection**:
-  - Uses `winget` if available (with auto-acceptance of source agreements).
-  - Falls back to PowerShell registry queries if `winget` is not present.
+  - Uses PowerShell registry queries to detect installed application versions.
   - Handles both 64-bit and 32-bit registry locations.

 ## Configuration Files